MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior uses a synthesized voice to read text.
+The Play TextToSpeech Audio behavior uses a synthesized voice to read text.

 ### Configuration